sensu/sensu-docs/content/sensu-go/6.0/learn/sample-app.md

 **2. Get your Slack webhook URL and add it to `go/config/handlers/slack.yaml`.**

-If you're already an admin of a Slack, visit `https://YOUR WORKSPACE NAME HERE.slack.com/services/new/incoming-webhook` and follow the steps to add the Incoming WebHooks integration and save the settings.
+If you're already an admin of a Slack, visit `https://YOUR_WORKSPACE_NAME_HERE.slack.com/services/new/incoming-webhook` and follow the steps to add the Incoming WebHooks integration and save the settings.
 If you're not yet a Slack admin, [start here][5] to create a new workspace.
 After saving, you'll see your webhook URL under Integration Settings.